nickstanovic/convert-to-webp/README.md

-JPG to WebP Converter
+# WebP Image Converter

-This Python script converts all JPG files in a specified directory to WebP format, with a quality level of 60 and lossy compression.
+This Python script converts all JPG and PNG files in a specified directory to WebP format.
 The output files are saved in a separate directory with the same file name and a .webp extension.

-Requirements
+## Requirements

-    Python 3.x
+- Python 3.x
-    PIL (Python Imaging Library)
+- PIL (Python Imaging Library)

-Installation
+## Installation

-    Install Python 3.x on your system.
+1. Install Python 3.x on your system.
-    Install PIL by running pip install pillow in your command prompt or terminal.
+2. Install PIL by running the following command in your terminal:

+    ```bash
+    pip install pillow
+    ```

-    Download or clone this repository to your computer.
+3. Download or clone this repository to your computer.

-Notes
+## Usage

-    The output directory is created automatically if it doesn't exist.
+- The output directory is created automatically if it doesn't exist.
+I left mine as an example.
-    The script only converts files with a .jpg extension.
+- The script only converts files with a .jpg or .png extension.
 If you want to convert other file types, you'll need to modify the script.
-    The quality level and compression type can be changed by modifying the convert_jpg_to_webp function in the script.
+- The quality level and compression type can be changed by modifying the `convert_to_webp` function in the script.

+## Notes

-    This script has been tested on Windows 11
+This script has been tested on Windows 11.